Goodbye Blue Spruce Routes

 Broken Stuff

 You’ve been spoofed, but only one GPS came back.
-When down to one LRNU (or you don’t have B036), Blue Spruce it.
-With only one LRNU, you could fly through the NAT HLA along the Blue Spruce route if you get State approval.
-Otherwise, fly above or below.
+When down to one LRNU (or you don’t have B036), fly the Iceland-Greeland Corridor (update!).
+With only one LRNU, you could fly through the NAT HLA along the corridor with approval if you stay within surveillance and VHF coverage and have the equipment to fly the assigned route.
+Otherwise, fly above or below the NAT HLA.

-You’re down to one HF radio because you lost an HF and/or Satcom – Blue Spruce it, and altitude is your discretion.
-Your bad day just got worse, and you lost both HF radios – Blue Spruce it – but stay clear of Shanwick OCA (good news, there’s a Blue Spruce Route for that).
+You’re down to one HF radio because you lost an HF and/or Satcom – Blue Spruce it stay within VHF coverage, (i.e., corridor), and altitude is your discretion.
+Your bad day just got worse, and you lost both HF radios – fly the corridor (VHF coverage) – but stay clear of Shanwick OCA.

 HFs are back, but your Datalink konks out (CPDLC or ADS-C), or you don’t have A056.
-There are two options: stay within the Data Link Mandate (DLM) exemption area (overlays the Northern Blue Spruce route) and fly any altitude, or fly the Southern Blue Spruce route below FL290 (or maybe above FL410, if ATC lets you).
+There are two options: stay within the Data Link Mandate (DLM) exemption area (the corridor) and fly any altitude.
 The DLM exemption area exists because you don’t need CPDLC in that area.
-Radio reception is pretty good through there.
+Radio reception is pretty good throughout there!
+The second option is to fly above or below the NAT HLA.

 Little Stuff